davidgranstrom/scnvim/README.md

 If you're reading this because SuperCollider cannot find `SCNvim` on startup, all you have to do is `:call scnvim#install()` to fix the linkage.

-Head over to the [new installation instructions]() and update your config!
+Head over to the [new installation instructions](https://github.com/davidgranstrom/scnvim#installation) and update your config!

+You may also now safely delete the old symlink in `Extensions/scide_scvim/scnvim`.

 ## Note